Exabyte-io/documentation/docs/cli/environment.md

 The present page explains the environment setup for a [command-line session](overview.md) within our platform.
 The **Environment** is an important concept in the Unix operating system [^1].
 It is defined in terms of **environment variables** [^2], some of which are set by the system, others by the user, yet others by the shell or by any program that loads another program.

-After logging into our platform via the Command Line Interface (CLI), the user will by default enter the [Login Home](../infrastructure/login/directories.md) directory, from which other nodes of the [infrastructure](../infrastructure/overview.md) can be accessed.
+After logging into our platform via the [Command Line Interface (CLI)](overview.md), the user will by default enter the [Login Home](../infrastructure/login/directories.md) directory, from which other nodes of the [infrastructure](../infrastructure/overview.md) can be accessed.

 ## Customization

 The CLI environment can be **customized** by the user in two respects: by choosing the **Shell type**, and through the **loading of predefined Modules**, which include numerous commonly-used simulation codes and associated libraries.

 This customization can be controlled via certain **startup scripts**, which are executed when the user first logs into the CLI.
-The user can customize some of these scripts, which are called "dot files," by setting environment variables and aliases in them as explained in what follows.
+The user can customize some of these scripts, which are called "dot files," by setting environment variables and aliases in them as explained [in this page](actions/customize.md).

 ## Shell Type

 The **Shell type** [^3] can modify the way that the user can interact with the CLI by, for example, introducing new commands or key shortcuts.
-For example, Ref. [^4] explains how bash differs from zsh.
+For example, Ref. [^4] explains how the "bash" shell type differs from zsh.

 The different shell types that are available as part of our product, and can be chosen from by the user, are listed below.

 - **sh** [^5]
 - **bash** [^6]